 Readers for the 'gsc1' brand shall be able to parse a Gaussian Splat representation item of type 'gspl' and the identified data units and reconstruct the uncompressed stream data for each referenced role.
 Readers shall be able to parse the 'gscC' property and obtain the compressor_code and decoding parameters for each stream item.
 When compressor_code is equal to 'gscu', no decoding is required.
 When compressor_code identifies a supported coding method, a reader shall be able to decode the stream item and reconstruct the uncompressed stream data.
 When compressor_code identifies an unsupported coding method, a reader may ignore the corresponding stream item.
 If a Gaussian Splat representation item identifies one or more tracks using an associated 'gstR' item property, a reader shall be able to locate the referenced track(s) and, when present, parse the 'gsrm' box in the sample entry to determine the mapping of roles to samples.

 NOTE: A file including a Gaussian Splat representation is required to include a viewable master image item conforming to 'mif1'.
 A reader that does not support Gaussian Splat rendering can still display the master image.

+X.4.1.2 ‘gsc2’ brand

+The brand 'gsc2' is specified in the following subclauses.

+X.4.1.2.1 Requirements on files

+Files shall include 'mif1' among the compatible brands as defined in HEIF specification (ISO/IEC 23008-12).

+Additionally, there shall be at least one Gaussian Splat representation item of type ‘gspl’ present in the file that is the target of an item reference of type ‘gsil’ from a conventional image item in the same file.

+When the 'gsc2' brand is among the compatible brands, Gaussian Splat stream items referenced by the Gaussian Splat representation item with item reference ‘gsst’ may be one of the following item types:

+An item of type ‘mime’ (i.e. MIME item)

+A coded image item of type ‘hvc1’ of ‘vvc1’ as defined in HEIF specification (ISO/IEC 23008-12)

+An item with an item type other than the above listed item types whose interpretation is defined by the gs_format syntax element value in GaussianSplatGlobalConfigurationProperty.

+If a Gaussian Splat stream item is a ‘mime’ item, item_name syntax element of ‘infe’ box shall contain the file name.
+Absolute paths, relative paths, directory components, drive letters, URI prefixes, and path separator characters (e.g. '/' and '\') shall not be present.

+X.4.1.2.2 Requirements on readers

+Readers for the 'gsc2' brand shall be able to understand ‘mif1’ brand as specified in HEIF specification (ISO/IEC 23008-12).
+Readers shall be able to parse a Gaussian Splat representation item and the associated GaussianSplatGlobalConfigurationProperty.
+When the gs_format syntax element value of the GaussianSplatGlobalConfigurationProperty identifies a supported Gaussian Splat Representation format, a reader shall be able to parse the referenced Gaussian Splat stream items.
+If the gs_format syntax element does not contain a supported format value, the reader shall not further process the Gaussian Splatting stream items and fall back to the primary image item.

 4 Extracted 4CCs